Learn about your new campus

 Sort out your timetable

 If O-week is about settling in and having fun, your academic year will begin with your first lectures or seminars.
-Make sure you know where you need to be and when by creating your timetable in the Student Portal.
+Make sure you know where you need to be and when by creating your timetable in the student portal.
+You will then be able to view your personal timetable in either the student portal or the Massey Uni app.

 Step 1: Confirm your tutorial times in Stream